Rubin Foundation Internship in Government Scholarship

 To apply for a Summer 2014 internship:

 - Complete the HC online internship form for an internship in government at either the state or national level.
-Examples might include working for a state representative in the state capitol, for a Congressman in Washington, D.C., for a political campaign, for a government agency, for the district attorney's office, for a judge in the county courthouse, or participation in a selective internship program such as DCinternships.org or Florida Gubernatorial Fellows program.
+Examples might include working for a state representative in the state capitol, for a Congressman in Washington, D.C., for a political campaign, for a government agency, for the district attorney's office, for a judge in the county courthouse, or participation in a selective government internship program through, e.g., DCinternships.org or Florida Gubernatorial Fellows program.

 - Send an email to firstname.lastname@example.org with the subject "Rubin Government Scholarship" and in the email indicate that you have submitted the online form proposing an internship in government and would like to be considered for the Rubin Internship in Government Scholarship.
 You may provide any additional information about the internship that you did not include in your online form that clarifies the significance of your proposed internship in government.
 If there are costs associated with the internship, lay them out in your email.